 FOLLOW THEM on Instagram: @dani_antunez

 I hope this post has been helpful when it comes to designing and planning your camper van conversion’s bed, layout and design.
-If you’re in that planning stage, then you may find some of our other van build posts helpful, for example, the 10 must-have features for every Sprinter camper van conversion.
+If you’re in that planning stage, then you may find some of our other van build posts helpful, for example, the 10 must-have features for every Sprinter camper van conversion, and our guide to planning and building a DIY Sprinter van conversion.
 If you have any questions, drop them in the comments below and we’ll get back to you!